 The camera’s headline feature is its ability to shoot true 4K video at 30 frames per second (fps).
 The footage is sharp and detailed, especially in good lighting.
 Colors are vibrant without being overly saturated, offering a pleasing, natural look.
 For aspiring creators, YouTubers, or hobbyists, the video quality is more than sufficient for producing professional-looking content.

 Where it shows its age is in low-light performance.
 While the Sony sensor is capable, noise can creep into the shadows.
-Furthermore, its dynamic range is more limited compared to modern cameras, meaning you might lose some detail in the brightest highlights or darkest parts of your shot.
+Its dynamic range is more limited compared to modern cameras, meaning you might lose some detail in the brightest highlights or darkest parts of your shot.

 Still Photography Chops